codeborne/play-tests/README.md

 play-selenide
 =============

-Play framework integration with Selenide (based on Selenium Web Driver) to be able to write UI tests for Play apps in plain Java instead of html files
+Play framework module for easy integration with Selenide (based on Selenium Web Driver) to be able to write UI tests for Play apps in plain Java instead of html files.

 Add it to your dependencies.yml
 -------------------------------